Pete Frisella, Google Analytics Developer Advocate – June 2013

 Define the Experiment

 The first step in any experiment is to define the original page, the variations to test, and any other relevant parameters.
 This example experiment will test changes to the banner image, sub-heading, and button to determine whether a particular variation outperforms the original version.
-The objective or goal in this example is simply to get the visitor to click on the button and continue to the next page.
+The objective or goal in this example is simply to get the user to click on the button and continue to the next page.

 The original page and variations are:

-Now that the variations have been defined, the next step is to to configure the experiment in Google Analytics.
+Now that the variations have been defined, the next step is to configure the experiment in Google Analytics.